DevExpress/devextreme-documentation/api-reference/10 UI Components/dxForm/3 Methods/reset(editorsData).md

 New values for editors.

 ---
 This method sets the [isDirty](/api-reference/10%20UI%20Components/dxForm/1%20Configuration/isDirty.md '{basewidgetpath}/Configuration/#isDirty') flag to `false`.
+You can use this method without arguments to reset the Form component to initial values.

 ---
 ##### jQuery